 Tried and True.
 Install an alarm system.
 Post the alarm signs in your yard and on your windows to deter thieves from considering your home as a target.
-If a system isn’t in your budget, post security system signs anyway.
+Or, if a system isn’t in your budget, post security system signs anyway.
 It makes your log cabin appear to be a risky mark.

 Look at home when you’re not.
 A seemingly vacant property might be irresistible to a thief.
 Don’t make your absence obvious to criminals.
 If you only use your log cabin seasonally, make sure you hire someone to maintain the landscaping.
 Don’t let newspapers and mail pile up.
 Put your lights on timers.
 Ask a neighbor to put tracks in the snow.